kyleco/kyleco.github.io/_posts/2020-05-12-experiment-standard-errors.md

 ## Code and implementation

 The [simulation notebook](https://colab.research.google.com/drive/1FxoZbFxknhXc4ISEvJBXkS80NONO1nW_?usp=sharing) is available on Colab.
 For more details see the model and data-generating process (DGP) see the previous post.
-This post uses the same benchmark process with adjustments as described below.
+This post uses the same benchmark DGP with adjustments as described below.

 ## Power loss from person-level randomization

 To depict the power loss, we simulate the benchmark DGP under person-level and visit-level randomization (implemented by coinflips).
 There are 500 people in the experiment, each visiting the site exactly 8 times.
 Person-level randomization suffers when we have person-level heterogeneity.
 In this case, each person has a baseline propensity to post between 0.05 and 0.95.
 Recall from the last post our discussion of within-person and between-person variation.
 Due to the person-level randomization, we only have *between* variation and no way to difference out the heterogeneity.
 We cannot apply fixed/random effects.

 The graph below shows simulated power for an effect of 0.04 and 5 percent significance level.
 The left bars show **visit**-level randomization.
 Analysis by a simple difference has power of about 70 percent.
 We can gain even more power (reaching over 80 percent) by using random effects.
-The right bar shows **person**-level randomization.
-Power is now about 30 percent, and random effects is not available.
-The actual difference in power depends on: (1) the number of people, (2) the number of visits per person, and (3) the degree of heterogeneity.
+The right bar shows **person**-level randomization, which drops power to about 30 percent.
+(And we can't use random effects here.)
+The actual difference in power depends on (1) the number of visits per person, and (2) the degree of heterogeneity.
 In this scenario, by switching to person-level randomization we went from an appropriately powered experiment to a very underpowered one.

 ![power_by_randomization.svg]({{ site.url }}/images/power_by_randomization.svg){: .center-image width="100%"}